Gumieńce: History

+From 1955 to 1976, the neighbourhood of Gumieńce was one of the administrative subdivisions of the Pogodno district.
+In 1960, it had a population of 9,155 people.
+On 28 November 1990, the neighbourhood of Gumieńce was established as one of the administrative subdivisions of the West district, being governed by an elected council.

-In the 1980s, a housing estate of Reda, with apartment buildings, was developed at the corner of Krakowska and Południowa Street, for the employees of Polska Żegluga Morska (Polish Maritime Shipping).
+In the 1980s, a housing estate of Reda, consisting of the apartment buildings, was developed at the corner of Krakowska and Południowa Street, for the employees of Polska Żegluga Morska (lit.
+'Polish Maritime Shipping').

-In 1990, following the administrative reform in the city, Gumieńce became one of its municipal neighbourhoods, governed by a locally elected council.

-In 1999, the shopping centre Ster, was opened at 67 Ku Słońcu Street, with a floor area of 32,000 m^{2}.
+In 1999, the shopping mall Ster, was opened at 67 Ku Słońcu Street, with a floor area of 32,000 m^{2} (344,445.13 sq ft).
+In 2020, the shopping centre Rondo Hakena Park, was also opened at 18 and 20 Południowa Street, with a floor area of 10,000 m^{2} (107,639.1 sq ft).

 In 2013, the Western Cemetery was opened in the southwest of the neighbourhood, at the corner of Bronowicka and Janiny Smoleńskiej Streets.
-It did not became popular with the city inhabitants, with only around 100 burials taking place there by 2015.
+It failed to become popular with the city inhabitants, with only around 100 burials taking place there by 2015.

-In 2020, the shopping centre Rondo Hakena Park, was opened at 18 and 20 Południowa Street, with has a floor area of 10,000 m^{2}.

-Since 2020, the Saint Cyril and Methodius Church is being constructed at 6 Rajkowa Street.
+Since 2020, the Saint Cyril and Methodius Church, which belongs to the Roman Catholic denomination, is being constructed at 6 Rajkowa Street.